-The VMX...-BP Series starters use standard industrial contactors that can be controlled independent of the starter electronics if necessary.
-When doing so, it is necessary to size the starter based upon the ATL (Across-the-Line) selection chart so that the contactors are rated for ATL duty instead of normal Shunt Duty. (see section 1.2.3).
+The VMX2...-BP Series starters use standard industrial contactors that can be controlled independently of the starter electronics if necessary.
+When doing so, it is necessary to size the starter based upon the ATL (Across-the-Line) selection chart so that the contactors are rated for ATL duty instead of normal Shunt Duty.
 Supplemental overload protection will be required (see section 3.1.3.c).